Is Suella Braverman’s call to ‘train up’ Brits to fill labour shortages possible?

 Where are staff shortages?

-Hospitality, logistics, the food and farming sector have been vocal about shortages and are at the forefront of calls to relax immigration rules or increase targeted visas to plug them.
+Hospitality, logistics and the food and farming sector have been vocal about shortages and are at the forefront of calls to relax immigration rules or increase targeted visas to plug them.

 A report released last year by parliament’s Environment, Food and Rural Affairs Committee condemned the “government’s failure to grasp the labour issues faced by the food and farming sector, and the actual experience of businesses on the ground”.